Decoding species coexistence: A reinforcement learning perspective: Conclusion

-Methodologically, the Q-learning framework developed here aligns with previous studies~\cite{Ding2023Emergence, zheng2024evolution, Zheng2024decoding, zheng2025decoding, zheng2023optimal} in its core conception, but differs in two key aspects.
-First, learning operates at the species level rather than the individual level, reflecting the ecological reality that adaptive behaviors in many species arise collectively and are inherited across generations.
-Second, the Q-table is first trained and then applied to guide actions without further updates—a departure from the typical co-evolution of learning and action in real time.
-This simplification is motivated by time-scale separation: learning often occurs over evolutionary timescales, resulting in relatively stable collective strategies once the system approaches equilibrium.
-We also tested real-time co-evolution and found no qualitative differences in outcomes.
+Methodologically, our joint Q-learning framework developed here aligns with previous studies~\cite{Ding2023Emergence, zheng2024evolution, Zheng2024decoding, zheng2025decoding, zheng2025optimal} in its core conception, but differs in two key aspects.
+First, learning operates at the species level rather than the individual level, reflecting the ecological reality that adaptive behaviors in many species arise collectively and are inherited across generations. {Note that learning at the species level remains coarse-grained, as it does not account for spatial localization.
+A natural extension would be a multi-patch description in which individuals within a patch share a common Q-table, while Q-tables differ across patches, with spatial coupling between patches -- similar to meta-population models used in epidemic spreading studies~\cite{Murray2003mathematical}.} Second, the Q-table is first trained and then applied to guide actions without further updates — a departure from the typical co-evolution of learning and gaming processes.
+This simplification is motivated by time-scale separation: learning often occurs over evolutionary timescales, resulting in relatively stable collective strategies once the system approaches equilibrium. {As an extension, it may also be interesting to develop the co-evolutionary framework in the future, where the two dynamical processes unfold simultaneously.}

 In summary, given the prevalence of learning in living organisms, reinforcement learning offers a more natural paradigm for studying ecological evolution than traditional mechanistic models with fixed rules and parameters.
 However, to establish RL as a robust framework for understanding biodiversity and ecosystem evolution, empirical field experiments are essential to validate its underlying logic~\cite{Underwood1997experiments}.